W427697/Discord-/addons/docs/docs/multiframework.md

 export function webpack(webpackConfig: any = {}, options: any = {}) {
   webpackConfig.module.rules.push({
     test: /\.vue$/,
-    loader: 'vue-docgen-loader',
+    loader: 'vue-simple-docgen-loader',
     enforce: 'post',
   });
   return webpackConfig;
 }
 ```

-This appends `vue-docgen-loader` to the existing configuration, which at this point will also include modifications made by the common preset.
+This appends `vue-simple-docgen-loader` to the existing configuration, which at this point will also include modifications made by the common preset.

 For props tables and descriptions, both of which are described in more detail below, it defines a file [config.tsx](https://github.com/storybookjs/storybook/blob/next/addons/docs/src/frameworks/vue/config.tsx).